germangh/batman/+batman/+preproc/stage1.md

 % Should a data processing report (in HTML format) be generated?
 DO_REPORT = true;

-% This switch can be used to set the locations of the data depending on the
-% machine that you are using to perform the data processing switch lower(get_hostname),

-    case 'somerenserver',
-        OUTPUT_DIR = '/data1/projects/batman/analysis/stage1';

-    case 'nin271'
+% The directory where the pipeline will store the splitted files (and the
+% associated processing reports)
-        OUTPUT_DIR = 'D:/batman';
+OUTPUT_DIR = ['/data1/projects/batman/analysis/stage1_' get_username '_'...

-    otherwise,
-        % do nothing

-end
+    datestr(now, 'yymmdd-HHMMSS')];
 ````